1 What is LPG?

 When designing the facility, proper investigations should be made regarding the typical composition/ratio of propane to butane should be done to establish the correct design solution for the facility.
 Table 1 indicates the large difference between the vapour pressures of propane and butane.
 Should the actual LPG being stored contain more propane than anticipated during the design stage, the vessels could fail due to insufficient design pressures and cause major safety hazards, whilst overdesign could increase the CAPEX of the facility when the propane content of the LPG gas stored is much lower than designed for.

-During operation, it shall, however, be the responsibility of the operators to ensure that the incoming LPG conforms to the propane/butane ratio according to which the facility has been designed.
+However, during operation, it shall be the operators’ responsibility to ensure that the incoming LPG conforms to the propane/butane ratio according to which the facility has been designed.

 4.1 LPG Spheres

-The first spherical LPG storage vessels (‘Hortonspheres’) were constructed in 1923 by Chicago Bridge & Iron Company (CBI) and allow for effective large volume storage of LPG.
+The first spherical LPG storage vessels (‘Hortonspheres’) were constructed in 1923 by Chicago Bridge & Iron Company (CBI) and allowed for effective large-volume storage of LPG.
 (Ezzel, 2016)

-The largest benefit with regards to the sphere is their ability to store very large amounts of LPG in proportionally small areas.
-This ability arises because an LPG sphere has a very large volume to surface area ratio.
+The largest benefit with regards to the sphere is its ability to store very large amounts of LPG in proportionally small areas.
+This ability arises because an LPG sphere has a very large volume-to-surface area ratio.
 Furthermore, the required wall thickness of an LPG sphere of the same diameter as that of a bullet is much less.
 LPG bullets can, however, reach extreme lengths (up to 70m), allowing for higher storage volumes.

-Large spheres, however, have a large concentrated load (point load) on a small section of earth, leading to higher groundwork design constraints.
-Spheres can also not be moved once constructed as they lose integrity during deconstruction them (due to a high amount of welding points) compared to a bullet that can be split into fewer sections.
-(BNH Gas Tanks, n.d.).
+Large spheres, however, have a large concentrated load (point load) on a small section of the earth, leading to higher groundwork design constraints.
+Spheres can also not be moved once constructed as they lose integrity during deconstruction (due to a high number of welding points) compared to a bullet that can be split into fewer sections (BNH Gas Tanks, n.d.).

-Spheres’ complex designing procedures usually also extend the construction period for the spheres but in turn, spheres allow for less piping and connections when compared to multiple bullets.
-(BNH Gas Tanks, n.d.).
+Spheres’ complex designing procedures usually also extend the construction period, but in turn, spheres allow for less piping and connections than multiple bullets (BNH Gas Tanks, n.d.).

 4.2 LPG Bullets